CERTCC/certfuzz/README.md

 See `src/experimental/README.md` for some dead ends that might be marginally useful.

-# About BFF and FOE #
+# About BFF #

-The CERT Basic Fuzzing Framework (BFF) is a software testing tool that finds defects in applications that run on the Linux and Mac OS X platforms.
-The CERT Failure Observation Engine (FOE) does the same on Windows.
+The CERT Basic Fuzzing Framework (BFF) is a software testing tool that finds defects in applications that run on Linux, Mac OS X and Windows.

-BFF and FOE perform mutational fuzzing on software that consumes file input.
+BFF performs mutational fuzzing on software that consumes file input.
 They automatically collect test cases that cause software to crash in unique ways, as well as debugging information associated with the crashes.
-The goal of BFF and FOE is to minimize the effort required for software vendors and security researchers to efficiently discover and analyze security vulnerabilities found via fuzzing.
+The goal of BFF is to minimize the effort required for software vendors and security researchers to efficiently discover and analyze security vulnerabilities found via fuzzing.

 ## A brief history of BFF and FOE ##

 BFF and FOE started out as two separate but related projects within the CERT/CC Vulnerability Analysis team.
-Over time, they have converged in their architecture to the point where they now share much of their code.
-While this convergence should eventually lead to feature parity (or nearly so), we are not there yet.
+Over time, they converged in their architecture to the point where BFF 2.7 and FOE 2.1 shared much of their code.
+As of BFF 2.8, this integration is complete and we have retired the name FOE in favor of BFF.

 ## For more information